 Season Starts: TBD 2018

 Typically Scottsdale Farms fall season is from the end of September through the end of October.
 On weekends they offer hayrides, a petting zoo and other child friendly educational events.

-Take a hayride to the patch and then pick out a pumpkin in the big barn.
+Take a hayride to the patch and then pick out a pumpkin in the big barn at Big Springs.
 There are farm animals, bounce house, face painting, and a corn maze.

 Season Starts: Sept 15, 2018